-The Correct Order to Apply Your Skincare Products
+The Correct Order to Apply Skincare Products

-I’m not an expert, but I have talked to a lot of experts about this, and this is what I have been told.
 I’ve talked about product order before in my bedtime skincare routine but today I wanted to break things down in full.
 I think the biggest “controversial” part of my routine (if skincare routines can be controversial, ha ha) is whether to apply face oil before or after moisturizer.
-I’ve been taught that it’s the last step, but if you want to apply it before your moisturizer, do that, no one is stopping you!
+I’ve been taught that facial oil should always be the last step, but if you want to apply it before your moisturizer, do that, no one is stopping you!
+I say this often, and I’ll say it again: if something works for you, there’s no need to fix it just because of “rules.”

 I’ve seen it in my DM’s and reader emails, everyone stresses out about doing things the wrong way.
 You’re not going to ruin your face because you didn’t follow the recommended product order.
 The only thing that is truly bad for your skin is using too many actives at night (or skipping SPF during the day).
 Listen to your skin, experiment to see what works, don’t stress!
 Pampering should be fun… applying things in a slightly “wrong” order is not going to ruin your life.